 - Don’t try to become some sort of extreme minimalist off the bat.
 That could backfire.
 Start slowly with a few things at a time.

-- Catalogue how you spend your time in a day or a week.
+- Catalog how you spend your time in a day or a week.
 How much time do you spend on mindless things?
 Social media?
 Watching TV?
-Engaging with your smart phone?
+Engaging with your smartphone?
 Slowly start scaling back on those activities.

 - Are there any energy vampires in your life?
 These are toxic people that suck all the positive energy out of you.
 Start spending less time with them and eventually phase them out of your life.

 - Practice simple meal planning.
 What does this mean?
 When a meal starts having too many components, steps, and processes, it can lead to clutter in your kitchen.
 Eat basic meals that have all the nutritional requirements.
 You’ll feel healthier and look better too.
 If you have trouble putting together a basic meal plan, try $5 Meal Plan or eMeals.

 Don’t stop at the list above.
-Anything you can change within your life that will help you to live more with less things is part of the journey to becoming a minimalist.
+Anything you can change within your life that will help you to live more with fewer things is part of the journey to becoming a minimalist.

 6 Ways I Practice the Minimalist Lifestyle